 The driver's seat offers fore and aft adjustment.
 To adjust the seat, turn the lever to unlock it.
-Release the lever to lock the seat into desired position.
-A pull strap at the back of the seat allows the seat to tilt forward for maintenance.
+Release the lever to lock the seat into the desired position.
+Two storage boxes are located under the driver and passenger seat for storing tools and other items.